Seeding with Costly Network Information: Introduction

-With few exceptions \cite{mihara2017effectiveness,wilder2018maximizing}, the seeding strategies that are studied in the influence maximization literature require explicit and complete knowledge of the network.
-However, collecting the entire network connection data can be difficult, costly, or impossible.
-For example, in development economics, public health, and education, data about network connections is often acquired through costly surveys (e.g., \cite{cai2015social,chami2017social,banerjee2013diffusion,paluck2016changing}).
-Indeed, to reduce the cost of such surveys a few seeding strategies have been proposed to avoid collecting the entire network information by relying on stochastic ingredients, such as one-hop targeting, whereby one targets random network neighbors of random individuals \cite{kim2015social,chin2018evaluating,chami2017social}.
+In this work, we address the problem of influence maximization when the social network is unknown and so network information needs to be acquired through costly effort.
+This has applications in development economics --- e.g., adoption of microfinance \citep{banerjee2013diffusion} and insurance \citep{cai2015social}; public health --- e.g., adoption of water purification methods and multivitamins \citep{kim2015social}, spreading information about immunization camps \citep{banerjee2017using}, preventing misinformation about drug side effects \citep{chami2017social}, increasing HIV awareness among homeless youth \citep{yadav2017influence}, and adoption of contraception \citep{behrman2002social}; and education --- e.g., reducing bullying and conflict among adolescents \citep{paluck2016changing}.
+In these settings, data about network connections is often acquired through costly surveys.
+In practice, collecting the entire network connection (edge) data can be difficult, costly, or even impossible.
+To reduce the cost of such surveys a few seeding strategies have been proposed to avoid collecting the entire network information by relying on stochastic ingredients, such as one-hop targeting, whereby one targets random network neighbors of random individuals \citep{kim2015social,chin2021evaluating,chami2017social}.
 Moreover, such methods have the advantage of scalability, since they can be implemented without mapping the entire network.
-This is particularly important in online social networks with billions of edges, where working with the entire contact lists might be impractical.
-Although the importance of influence maximization with partial network information has been noted and there are a few papers considering this problem, none of these previous work comes with provable quality guarantees for general graphs.
+This is also important in online social networks with billions of edges, where working with the entire contact lists might be impractical or limited by rate limits for third parties crawling these networks.
+Although the importance of influence maximization with partial network information has been noted and there are a few papers considering this problem \citep{mihara2015influence,mihara2017effectiveness,stein2017heuristic,wilder2018maximizing}, none of these previous works come with provable performance guarantees for general graphs.

-In this work, we address the problem of influence maximization using partial information of the network which has attracted attention recently \cite{mihara2015influence,mihara2017effectiveness,stein2017heuristic,wilder2018maximizing}.
-We enhance the theoretical foundations of what is achievable in this context by proposing two models of querying the graph structure.